 International Students And English Language Proficiency

 Applicants whose native language is not English or who did not attend secondary school or college in an English-speaking country must show proficiency in the English language.
-This can be demonstrated in one of two ways:
+This can be demonstrated in one of three ways:

 - 600 (paper-based)

 - Taking the IELTS examination and achieving a minimum score of 6.